lancaster-university/microbit-dal/ble_issue_tracker.md

 D2.
 Lose the Scrolling State characteristic – complexity and memory constraints.
 DONE.

+D3.
+Simplify the IO Pin Service, possible to expose the edge connector pins only.
+Possibly drop it to save memory and use the event service to transport pin values in either direction.
+Needs further thought.

+* Update: Removed all pin characteristics except for pin 0, pin 1 and pin 2.

 D4.
 Generic Access Service: Peripheral Privacy Flag is optional and I don’t think we need it.
 Ditto Reconnection Address, ditto Peripheral Preferred Connection Parameters --> Removed optional characteristics Peripheral Privacy Flag, Reconnection Address and Peripheral Preferred Connection Parameters from Generic Access Service.

+D5.
+Generic Attribute Service: profile design doc/report doesn’t show it and it’s mandatory (issue with Bluetooth Developer Studio).

 D6.
 Device Information Service: All characteristics are optional.
 Which ones do we really want/need?
 Save a little memory --> Removed PnP ID, IEEE 11073-20601 Regulatory Certification Data List, System ID and Software Revision String characteristics.